MrDubstep863/modpe-book-web/README.md

 It is possible, but at the moment only English and Russian are available, if you want to translate into your language, write to me by Mail: mrdubstep863@mail.ru or to my Discord: MrDubstep863#4027</strong>
 </p>

-<p align="">Who knows, maybe Mojang will be ahead of Zhuowei Zhang, just by showing the JavaScript API for the Bedrock version?
+<h5 align="center"> Who knows, maybe Mojang will be ahead of Zhuowei Zhang, just by showing the JavaScript API for the Bedrock version?</h5>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NTU4ODQ4OSwtNjc0MTQ2MzI2LC04Nz
+eyJoaXN0b3J5IjpbMTAyNTg3MTc1MywtNjc0MTQ2MzI2LC04Nz
 UxMjEwNTFdfQ==
 -->